The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 [Read more about it here](https://blog.logrocket.com/virtual-dom-react/#comparison-chart-real-virtual-shadow-dom)

-## Starting a React Project with Vite
+## Starting a React Project (with Vite)

-Now that you know at least some of the basic terms of React, let's look at actually building a React app.
+React projects are essentially the same as the Vanilla JS projects you've been building so far.
+At the end of the day, they start with an `index.html` file that runs some JavaScript files.

-All of our projects up until this point have used Vanilla JS.
-Today is the day where you get to create a vite project using React!!!
+Vite provides a really great starting template for us to build React projects with:

 ```bash
 npm create vite@latest